eddyerburgh/data-structures-in-practice/content/posts/intrusive-linked-lists.md

 To summarize:

 * The list node is embedded in a containing object.
-* The list node points to a list node embedded in another linked object.
+* The list node points to another list node embedded in the linked object.
-* The base address of the linked object is calculated by subtracting the offset of the list member from the memory address of the list object embedded in the linked object.
+* The base address of the linked object is calculated by subtracting the offset of the list member from the memory address of the linked list object.

-After all that pointer arithmetic, you're probably wondering what benefit there is to using intrusive linked lists.
+After all that pointer arithmetic, you're probably wondering why anyone in their right mind would use an intrusive linked list over a regular linked list.

 ## Why use intrusive linked lists?